Jiuzhaigou — Colorful Fairyland with Picturesque Waterscapes

 Beautiful Lake and Forests in the Jiuzhaigou Valley Scenic and Historic Interest Area of Sichuan Province, Photo by Leonoyes.

-Jiuzhaigou was named after nine stockaded villages of Tibetan that have been living in this area for centuries.
+Jiuzhaigou was named after nine Tibetan stockaded villages that have been inhabiting this area for centuries.

 Besides Tibetan, there are other minority ethnic groups living in Jiuzhaigou County, such as Qiang and Hui.